 Besides benefits and insurance, you should also evaluate the potential for growth opportunities and raises within a company.
 A stagnant salary could hinder your long-term financial freedom, especially for our target audience of people over 40 looking beyond traditional financial advice and investing.
 Find out if the company you are considering has a history of offering promotions, raises, and annual performance-based bonuses.
 These factors can significantly contribute to your overall financial stability and satisfaction with your career path.

-In conclusion, when assessing an excellent hourly salary in the U.S., consider the whole compensation package, including insurance, taxes, and growth opportunities.
+When assessing an excellent hourly salary in the U.S., consider the whole compensation package, including insurance, taxes, and growth opportunities.
 By doing so, you’ll be better equipped to choose a job that supports your pursuit of financial freedom.

 The Wage Gap